xpepermint/angular-ui-switch/README.md

 # [angular](https://angularjs.org/)-ui-switch

 This is a simple iOS 7 style switch directive for AngularJS.
 You can use this module as you would use the default HTML checkbox input element.
-The is a super lightweight module and you can completely change the design using just CSS.
+This is a super lightweight module and you can completely change the design using just CSS.

 Supported by all modern browsers: Chrome, Firefox, Opera, Safari, IE8+